 SportsGiants Why Giants-Vikings was flexed to Sunday Night Football instead of Jets-Patriots Adrian Peterson of the Minnesota Vikings celebrates a touchdown during the second half against the Atlanta Falcons at the Georgia Dome on Nov.
 29, 2015.
 Photo Credit: Getty Images / Scott Cunningham By Neil Best firstname.lastname@example.org @sportswatch Updated December 21, 2015 3:56 PM Print Share fbShare Tweet Email Why would the NFL give America a prime time game Sunday between the barely-alive Giants and the Vikings at a college stadium in Minnesota when the Patriots visit the Jets for a seemingly more attractive, meaningful matchup that day?
 Because the latter was not an option.
 CBS protected the Pats-Jets game from being flexed into NBC’s nighttime slot, a right CBS and Fox can exercise on a limited basis as part of the flex scheduling system.
 The Patriots have appeared on NBC four times this season, most recently against the Texans on Dec.
 13. The NFL announces flexed games a minimum of 12 days in advance, so the Giants-Vikings game got the nod before the Giants’ latest dramatic loss to the Panthers on Sunday.
 They can be eliminated from playoff contention before they take the field Sunday if the Redskins beat the Eagles Saturday night.
 By Neil Best email@example.com @sportswatch Neil Best first worked at Newsday in 1982, returned in 1985 after a detour to Alaska and has been here since, specializing in high schools, college basketball, the NFL and most recently sports media and business.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.